Q: Who are we and what is our mission?

-A: Camp Hobé is a special summer camp designed for children and teens currently being treated for cancer and similarly treated disorders.
-Their siblings can attend, as well.
-Our goal is to create an atmosphere that enhances self-esteem, fosters independence and friendships, and creates a feeling of belonging.
+A: Camp Hobé offers special psychosocial support programs designed for kids and teens currently being treated for cancer and similarly-treated disorders.
+Family members can participate in our programs as well.
+Our program offerings include four camp sessions each summer for kids and teens between the ages of 4 to 19 years, and two to four family outings throughout the year.
+Our mission is to create an atmosphere that enhances self-esteem, fosters independence and friendships, and creates a feeling of belonging.

 - Live in the Intermountain area (UT, ID, WY, NV), or are/were treated for cancer (or a similar disorder) at Primary Children’s Hospital.

 - Be between the ages of 4 and 19 years during the camp session.

 - For in-person camp: Be medically stable in order to stay overnight at camp without a caregiver onsite:

 - Current physical examination certifies that the camper is appropriate to attend camp.